 To be included in the UNESCO World Heritage list, sites must be of outstanding universal value and meet at least one out of 10 selection criteria.
 These include representing a 'masterpiece of human creative genius' and exhibiting 'an important interchange of human values'.
+Quite impressively, some countries have achieved this dozens of times with their cultural and natural landmarks.

 The Dolomites mountain range is UNESCO-protected, as well as the city of Verona, the birthplace of two very famous star-crossed lovers.
 The active stratovolcano of Mount Etna is also a World Heritage Site.